VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog6types.md

 {{< /tip >}}

-So, if we look back to when we did 200+100 last chapter, while we'd *expect* 300, the place we're trying to store that number simply isn't big enough, so, we wind up wrapping around, 300-256 is indeed 44.
+So, if we look back to when we did 200+100 last chapter, while we'd *expect* 300, the place we're trying to store that number simply isn't big enough.
+At 8 bits, it can only store up to 2^8 = 256.
+So, we wind up wrapping around, 300-256 is indeed 44.
 Do keep in mind that with signed integers this wrapping around means you'll go from positive to negative if you overflow.

 ### Boolean